RachelML/art_finder/README.md

 - Create more complex seraches or filter options
 - Create local storage
 - Allow user to test their art knowlege by selecting art by certain artist etc..
+- add changing background image on home page
+- hide search bar on non relevant components
+- change class name on click
+- remove search bar when not needed

 ## React Component Hierarchy